 The Kansas Certified Public Manager program was established in 1993 and since that time close to 1,500 public managers have completed certification.
 The CPM certificate is a nationally recognized emblem of management excellence.

 Program Objectives and Format

 The Kansas CPM program offers a blended learning approach of classroom hours, online learning, and outside assignments to meet 300 hours of structured learning.
 Along the way, participants complete a capstone project focused on an opportunity for cost savings, revenue generation, process improvement, or innovation in their workplace.
 Participants meet in the classroom two days per month for one year, starting in January.
-In 2014 we'll be offering the program in three locations: Topeka, the Kansas City area, and in SE Kansas (our first time to offer CPM in this area!) - Independence and Pittsburg, to be exact.
+In 2015 the program will be offered in three locations: Topeka, the Kansas City area, and in Southwest Kansas (rotating between Liberal (hosted by Seward County), Garden City, and Dodge City).

 The Certified Public Manager program:

 - Provides a foundation of knowledge and skills in management practices for managers at all levels in government and public-serving organizations.